oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 - Understand MCP and how it wires tools into agent workflows

-- Run an MCP server that connects to Oracle Database 23ai and OCI Generative AI
+- Run an MCP server that connects to Oracle AI Database and OCI Generative AI

 - Call MCP tools from a Jupyter notebook